 - Swap bed frames for optimal space.
 Although floating beds may seem trendy and all the rage, they’re not ideal for those who are low on storage space.
 Instead, look for a high-foundation frame or invest in a frame with built-in drawers.

 - Build vertically with risers.
 If buying a new bed frame isn’t in the budget, try individual bed risers.
-They go underneath the legs of the bed, and some can be stacked to create a higher platform.
-Many come in a variety of colors to match your room design.
+They go underneath the legs of the bed, and some can be stacked to create a higher platform that accepts storage.

 - Replace shoeboxes with shoe organizers.
 Plastic organizers allow for easy access to shoe collections while avoiding the dust and lint that often lingers under the bed.
 For bulky items such as heels and boots, look for special compartment boxes that can save closet space.